Zimbra/zm-load-testing/tests/generic/ews/ews.md

 # Setup

-EWS must be enable with custom license.
+EWS must be enabled with license.

 EWS must be enabled for each account or through an account class of service.